DrBiznes/Nimble-ReWynnded/README.md

 ![NimbleReWynndedBanner](https://github.com/user-attachments/assets/4a9b2df8-17ce-4775-9976-2f2a0a54b2f8)

 Wynncraft-specific camera utilities, inspired by the mod Nimble.
 Fixes weird third-person bugs during Wynncraft cutscenes and adds many features from the famous Nimble mod by Snownee.
+Still early in development, and made for my modpack [World of Wynncraft](https://modrinth.com/modpack/world-of-wynncraft)

 ## What's Up
 - Automatically switches to third-person view when mounting horses, boats, or minecarts